Written by Yoppie

 Your period is often an indication of your overall health, so aside from colour changes, watch out for changes in texture, length, heaviness, consistency or size of clots.
 Keeping an eye on what’s normal and what doesn’t seem right is key, so you can chat to your doctor about how to stay as healthy as possible.

 Have you ever experienced unusual colours in your period blood?
 It’s sharing time!
 Head on over to our private Facebook group or drop us a note on Insta @itsyoppie.
-Don't forget that our personalised period subscription box can get organic tampons, pads, liners (and more) delivered easily and regularly through your letterbox.
+Don't forget that our personalised period subscription box can get organic tampons, PMS supplements and more delivered easily and regularly through your letterbox.
 That's one less thing to keep an eye on.

 Subscribe To Our Newsletter